EMI-Group/evox/README.md

 - Engage in enlightening discussions and share your experiences on GitHub's [discussion board](https://github.com/EMI-Group/evox/discussions).
 - Welcome to join our **QQ group** (ID: 297969717).

+## Translation

+We use weblate for translation, to help us translate the document, please visit [here](https://hosted.weblate.org/projects/evox/evox/).

 ## 📝 Citing EvoX

 If EvoX has propelled your research or projects, consider citing our work: